 Top Reasons to Cycle or Walk to Work

-Get Fit - on average, cyclists live two years longer than non-cyclists, are as healthy as an average person 10 years younger.
+Get fit - on average, those who cycle live two years longer than those who don't, and are as healthy as an average person 10 years younger.
 Cycling helps raise your metabolic rate and burn calories, and if you commute by bike or by foot, exercise is built into your daily routine!

-Save Some Money - unlike a car, a bike doesn't require road tax, an MOT or breakdown cover.
+Save money - unlike a car, a bike doesn't require road tax, an MOT, or breakdown cover.
 Plus, there aren't any fuel bills and parking is free!
-A good bike will cost you very little in maintenance per year.
-Walking only requires a comfortable pair of shoes!
+Similarly, walking only requires a comfortable pair of shoes!

-Get There Early - cycling in cities can be twice as quick as driving.
-If walking or cycling, your journey time won't be affected by heavy traffic so you can usually arrive on time.
+Get there early - cycling in cities can be twice as quick as driving, as your journey time usually won't be affected by heavy traffic.

-De-Stress - cycling and walking can be a great way to relieve energy built up by stress and anxiety, particularly after a long day of work!
+De-stress - cycling and walking can be a great way to relieve energy built up by stress and anxiety, particularly after a long day of work!

-Be Social - walking with others can be a sociable and fun.
+Be social - walking or cycling with others is sociable and fun.
 Get fit and meet lots of interesting people along the way!

 Cycling is more fun with others!
-Connect with us on facebook for updates on cycling events and to met other cyclists on campus.
-Event information is published on our facebook, including free breakfasts and bike maintenance!
+Connect with us on Facebook and Instagram for updates on cycling events and to meet other individuals who cycle.
+Past events included spin classes, free breakfasts, trips to the Christmas market, and more!